maxbot-ai/maxbot/README.md

 - Integration of deterministic dialog models (Dialog Tree, Slot Filling) with large language models (LLM) such as ChatGPT, LLaMA, etc.
 - Improved debugging and logging tools.
-- Switch from Markdown to command language (XML-based) in bot response scripts.
-- Improved built-in date and time extensions.
 - Released new examples of using the library to create complex bots.
-- Support for Python 3.10, 3.11.